larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 46:03
-Whatever somebody tells you that light to the skin or light to the wherever is beneficial for your health, 46:09 we can talk about that, but there's no way that light information is setting your clocks, 46:14 you need these cells in your eyes to perceive or to see light 46:19 at the particular times of day that I'm referring to.
+Whatever somebody tells you that light to the skin or light to the wherever is beneficial for your health, 46:09 we can talk about that, but **there's no way that light information is setting your clocks, 46:14 you need these cells in your eyes to perceive or to see light 46:19 at the particular times of day that I'm referring to**.
 Some animals, like snakes and other reptiles, 46:25 actually have a hole in the top of their skull to get light information directly to their pineal 46:31